AutoxingTech/axbot_rest_book/docs/reference/iot_devices.md

 # IoT Devices

-The robot is can talk to auto-doors, elevators, gateways in two protocols:
+The robot can talk to auto-doors, elevators, gateways in two protocols:
 [ESP-NOW](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/network/esp_now.html) or BLE.

 It's recommended to use ESP-NOW.
 Because it allows connection-less communication between dozens of devices